 - River Tam is driven mad by the government and the knowledge she learns from the officials who come to see her.

-- Not to mention the show's the Reavers, who will occasionally keep one victim alive and force said victim to watch their shipmates be raped to death, skinned and eaten.
-The survivor will ultimately go mad from the experience and will only cope by becoming a reaver themselves.
+- Not to mention the show's Reavers, who will occasionally keep one victim alive and force said victim to watch their shipmates be raped to death, skinned and eaten.
+The survivor will ultimately go mad from the experience and will only cope by becoming a Reaver themselves.

 - In The Prisoner Number 6 goes to work on the Number 2 of the week in "Hammer Into Anvil".
 (Arguably, breaking Number 6' sanity is the point behind the whole series.)